dkaslovsky/ElasticBatch/README.md

 ## Usage

 ### Basic Usage
-To begin with basic usage, start by importing the `ElasticBuffer` class:
+Start by importing the `ElasticBuffer` class:
 ```
 >>> from elasticbatch import ElasticBuffer
 ```